yiqiao-yin/yiqiao-yin/README.md

 # Yin's Profile:

 ## Brief
+<b>Principal AI Engineer · I build, ship, and lead production AI/ML systems.</b> 🚀

+I have led applied AI/ML since 2015 (and data science since 2014), delivering production solutions across Computer Vision, NLP, and today's Large Language Models and Generative AI.
+My focus is end to end: I <b>architect, build, and ship full-stack, production-grade AI platforms</b>, from the frontend through inference down to the cloud infrastructure beneath.
+I am currently a Principal AI Engineer at <a href="https://www.fico.com/">FICO</a>, a global data analytics leader in credit scoring, where I <b>lead GenAI engineering</b> and ship customer-facing LLM copilots for enterprise and Tier-1 banking environments under strict compliance and data-residency constraints. 📊🔢

-Yiqiao have been in the AI/ML space since 2015, leading all forms of AI-backed solutions including but not limited to Computer Vision, Natural Language Models (NLP), and most recently Large Language Models (LLMs) and Generative AI.
-He is currently a Principal AI Engineer at <a href="https://www.fico.com/">FICO</a>.
-Previously, he was a Tech Lead at <a href="https://www.vertexinc.com/">Vertex Inc</a>, a global leading provider of tax technologies 📊💻.
-He has also been a Senior ML Engineer at an <a href="https://en.wikipedia.org/wiki/S%26P_500">S&P 500</a> company, <a href="https://www.labcorp.com/">LabCorp</a>, developing AI-driven solutions 🧠💻 in drug diagnostics, drug development, operations management, and financial decisions for our global leaders in life sciences 🌍🔬 (see Labcorp SEC filings <a href="https://www.sec.gov/edgar/browse/?CIK=920148&owner=exclude">here</a>).
-He has also held positions such as enterprise-level Data Scientist at <a href="https://www.bayer.com/en/agriculture">Bayer</a> (a <a href="https://en.wikipedia.org/wiki/EURO_STOXX_50">EURO STOXX 50</a> company), Quantitative Researcher (apprenticeship) at <a href="https://www.aqr.com/">AQR</a> (a global hedge fund pioneering in alternative quantitative strategies to portfolio management and <a href="https://www.blackrock.com/us/individual/investment-ideas/what-is-factor-investing">factor-based trading</a>), and Equity Trader at <a href="https://t3trading.com/">T3 Trading</a> on Wall Street (where he was briefly licensed <a href="https://brokercheck.finra.org/individual/summary/6338834">Series 56</a> by <a href="https://www.finra.org/">FINRA</a>).
-He supervises a small fund specializing in algorithmic trading (since 2011, performance is <a href="https://yinscapital.com/letters/">here</a>) in equity market, cryptocurrencies, and real estate investment.
-He also runs his own monetized <a href="https://youtube.com/YiqiaoYin/">YouTube Channel</a>.
-Feel free to add me on <a href="https://www.linkedin.com/in/yiqiaoyin/">LinkedIn</a>. 🚀📈
+Previously, I was Tech Lead at <a href="https://www.vertexinc.com/">Vertex Inc</a> (global tax technology), Senior ML Engineer at S&P 500 company <a href="https://www.labcorp.com/">LabCorp</a> (AI for drug diagnostics, drug development, and operations across life sciences 🧠🔬), enterprise Data Scientist at EURO STOXX 50 company <a href="https://www.bayer.com/en/agriculture">Bayer</a>, Quantitative Researcher (apprenticeship) at hedge fund <a href="https://www.aqr.com/">AQR</a>, and Equity Trader at <a href="https://t3trading.com/">T3 Trading</a> on Wall Street (briefly <a href="https://brokercheck.finra.org/individual/summary/6338834">Series 56</a> licensed by FINRA). 💼📈

+Beyond engineering, I <b>advise and consult</b> on enterprise AI strategy and delivery, teach and <b>mentor</b> as a Clinical Assistant Professor and independent mentor (with mentees earning peer-reviewed publications and international science-fair awards), and supervise a small <a href="https://yinscapital.com/letters/">algorithmic-trading fund</a> (since 2011) spanning equities, cryptocurrencies, and real estate.
+I also run a monetized <a href="https://youtube.com/YiqiaoYin/">YouTube channel</a> on applied AI and publish research in representation learning (feature learning, deep learning, CV, NLP) and empirical asset pricing. 🤖📉

+<i>Academic foundation:</i> PhD student in Statistics at Columbia University (2020 to 2021), B.A. in Mathematics and M.S. in Finance from the University of Rochester. 🎓

+<sub>More at <a href="https://www.y-yin.io/">y-yin.io</a> · <a href="https://github.com/yiqiao-yin">GitHub</a> · <a href="https://www.linkedin.com/in/yiqiaoyin">LinkedIn</a> · <a href="https://www.youtube.com/@YiqiaoYin">YouTube</a></sub>
+<sub>More at [y-yin.io](https://www.y-yin.io/) · [GitHub](https://github.com/yiqiao-yin) · [LinkedIn](https://www.linkedin.com/in/yiqiaoyin) · [YouTube](https://www.youtube.com/@YiqiaoYin)</sub>

 Though he started in Finance, Yin's AI career started from academic environment.
 He was a PhD student in [Statistics at Columbia University](https://stat.columbia.edu/) from September of 2020 to December of 2021 📈🎓.
 He earned a B.A. in Mathematics, and an [M.S. in Finance](https://simon.rochester.edu/programs/full-time-ms-in-finance) from [University of Rochester](https://www.rochester.edu/) 💼📊.
 His research interests are wide-ranging in [representation learning](https://en.wikipedia.org/wiki/Feature_learning), including Feature Learning, [Deep Learning](https://en.wikipedia.org/wiki/Deep_learning), [Computer Vision (CV)](https://en.wikipedia.org/wiki/Computer_vision), and [Natural Language Processing (NLP)](https://en.wikipedia.org/wiki/Natural_language_processing) 🤖👀.
 Additionally, he has some prior research experience in [Financial Economics](https://en.wikipedia.org/wiki/Financial_economics) and [Asset Pricing](https://en.wikipedia.org/wiki/Asset_pricing) 💹📉.